 “We’re thrilled with the potential of this project and its potential to make a positive impact on the lives of Greater Lansing girls,” says Joan Bauer, Chair of the CAUW Women’s Leadership Council.

 Approximately 100 students will participate in programming, engineering and design activities led by female instructors.
-They will also take field trips to local sites where STEM is a part of daily operations and build relationships with mentors.
+Students also take field trips to local sites where STEM is a part of daily operations and build relationships with mentors.

 Grant Award to Fund STEM Education for At-Risk Girls via Capital City Gains